Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/faq.md

 ### How do you increase the video quality?

 You can set the resolution of the frame on the `CameraStreamer` inspector.
 Keep in mind that video quality depends on the quality of the network.

-### Is Realtime-Raytracing supported?

-Yes.
-Please see the detail on the HDRP [document](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@7.1/manual/Ray-Tracing-Getting-Started.html).

 ## Questions about support